kaajjaak/LingQGPT/README.md

 2. Install the required packages: `pip install -r requirements.txt`

-3. Configure the settings: rename the .env.template file to .env and fill in the required API keys, you can get LingQ key [here](https://www.lingq.com/accounts/apikey/)
+3. Configure the settings: rename the .env.template file to .env and fill in the required API keys, you can get your LingQ API key [here](https://www.lingq.com/accounts/apikey/)

 ## Deployment